Pre-Education Introductory Courses: 16 quarter hours required, grade of C or better required.

-Each student seeking licensure from the College of Education/Professional Education Unit must complete supervised field experiences in appropriate settings in conjunction with education courses.
-The field experiences must include a variety of age levels (birth-age 8), multicultural experiences, and a minimum of 15 hours in special education settings.
-All field experiences must be completed prior to final approval for student teaching.
-Field experience hours should be entered by the student into the FEDS system when completing courses with field experience requirements.
+Each student seeking licensure from the College of Education must complete supervised Internships in appropriate settings in conjunction with education courses.
+In addition, there are some courses, which might require certain hours of field experience to be completed, and /or have field assignments, which students are required to complete.
 Two internship-type field-based courses (T&L 481, T&L 482) are aligned with curriculum and instruction theory courses across the program.
 T&L 481 is taken after successful completion of T&L 432.
 T&L 482 is taken concurrently with T&L 432.
 Since these internship courses are scheduled only once per academic year, be sure to work with your advisor in carefully mapping out when you will take them.
-FEDS entry of these clinical hours is not required.
-For details on requirements, expectations, documentation, & courses in your program that require hours, visit the College of Education website.
+For details on requirements, expectations, documentation, & courses in your program that require fieldwork hours, visit the College of Education website.